Knotweed family (Polygonaceae)

-Range & Habitat: Water Smartweed is a common plant that occurs in almost every county in Illinois (see Distribution Map).
+Range & Habitat: Dotted Smartweed is a common plant that occurs in almost every county of Illinois (see Distribution Map), where it is native.
 Habitats include moist openings in floodplain forests, swamps, seeps, borders of ponds and small streams, and drainage ditches.
 This plant is often found along the edge of water that is stagnant or slow-moving, and appears to favor degraded wetlands.

 Faunal Associations: The nectar of the flowers attracts short-tongued Halictid bees, various kinds of wasps, Syrphid flies and other kinds of flies, and the occasional beetle, including ladybird beetles.
 The Halictid bees often collect pollen as well.
 The caterpillars of the butterflies Lycaena hyllus (Bronze Copper) and Lycaena helloides (Purple Copper) feed on the foliage, as do the caterpillars of several moth species and the adults of Gastrophysa polygoni (Leaf Beetle sp.).
 See the Moth Table for a list of moth species that feed on smartweeds.
 The nutritious seeds of wetland smartweeds are popular with many species of ducks, seed-eating rails, and various songbirds (see Bird Table for a list of species), which may help to distribute the seeds.
 The plants and seeds of wetland smartweeds are a minor source of food to muskrats.

 Comments: This is one of the more common smartweeds in wetland areas.
 It also occurs in flood-prone areas of woodlands.
-Water Smartweed is average-sized and not particularly showy, but the seeds are valuable to wildlife in wetlands.
-To identify a Smartweed species correctly, it is necessary to examine the racemes and ochreae (the leaf-sheaths that wrap around the stem).
-Water Smartweed produces erect racemes with sparsely distributed flowers, whereas some other Smartweed species produce racemes that droop (e.g., Persicaria lapthifolium), or that are densely packed with flowers (e.g., Persicaria pennsylvanica).
+Dotted Smartweed is average-sized and not particularly showy, but the seeds are valuable to wildlife in wetlands.
+To identify a smartweed species correctly, it is necessary to examine the racemes and ochreae (the leaf-sheaths that wrap around the stem).
+Dotted Smartweed produces erect racemes with sparsely distributed flowers, whereas some other Smartweed species produce racemes that droop (e.g., Persicaria lapthifolium), or that are densely packed with flowers (e.g., Persicaria pennsylvanica).
 The ochreae of Water Smartweed are hairless, except for a few long bristles at the top.
 Other smartweed species may have ochreae that are hairy across the surface, and they often have very short or no bristles at the top.
 Dotted Smartweed also differs from many other smartweeds by the glandular circular depressions on the sepals of its flowers, which may require a 10x hand lens to see.